vaquerizaslab/fanc/fanc-doc/api/generate/pairs.rst

 **************************

-In addition to the quality and uniqueness filters, which had to be used during read pair import, Kai-C offers a number of :class:`~fanc.pairs.FragmentReadPairFilter` to remove problematic pairs.
+In addition to the quality and uniqueness filters, which had to be used during read pair import, FAN-C offers a number of :class:`~fanc.pairs.FragmentReadPairFilter` to remove problematic pairs.
 First of all, however, we'll introduce one little function that you can use to reset all filters (and restore the original pairs) in case you found your filtering t be too harsh or if you want a fresh start, which is called :func:`~fanc.pairs.ReadPairs.reset_filters`: